geonetwork/core-geonetwork/docs/manual/docs/maintainer-guide/updating/index.md

 ## Updating from GeoNetwork 4.2 to GeoNetwork 4.4

-Updating fro GeoNetwork 4.2 to GeoNetwork 4.4 is a minor upgrade and may be performed in place.
+Updating from GeoNetwork 4.2 to GeoNetwork 4.4 is a minor upgrade and may be performed in place.

 Before you start: